adhipk/resume-reloaded/resumes/resume-ai.md

 *Next.js, React, Tailwind, PostgreSQL, AWS Lambda, S3, Stripe, Clerk, Posthog, Google analytics, Sentry*

-- Designed and implemented a full-stack platform for teachers to create, share, and sell language resources – integrating authentication, payments, file management, analytics, and error tracking to serve 1,000+ educators.
+- Designed and implemented a full-stack platform for teachers to create, share, and sell language resources.
 - Developed a custom RAG solution to enhance search results based on cultural and linguistic relevance.